 These exercises will strengthen your knees and give you that coveted teardrop thigh muscle shape.

-- The vastus medialis is one of the four quadricep muscles needed for hip flexion, knee extension, and patella stabilization.
+- The vastus medialis is a crucial part of the quadriceps that plays a key role in hip flexion, knee extension, and patella stabilization.

 Best Vastus Medialis Exercises

 Before we jump into the exercises that engage the vastus medialis, let’s first quickly explain what this muscle is.

 Vastus medialis, or vastus medialis oblique (VMO), is one of four quadriceps femoris muscles in the front of the thigh.
 According to the National Institute of Health (NIH), it extends the leg at the knee joint and stabilizes the patella during movement .